cbarkr/blog/content/homelab/part 4.md

 1. To start, I name the pod "nextcloud"
 2. Then, I specify the port mapping for the Nextcloud web server.
 I don't want this running on port `80` on my host, so I simply set it to something else.
 Since I already have something running on `8080`, I chose `8081`
 3. The main folder `/var/www/html` is mounted to a local directory where I want the data to persist.
 This is on one of those 2TB drives I mentioned earlier
 4. The database `/var/lib/mysql` is mounted to the volume `nextcloud-db` created earlier, which is located at `/home/$USER/.local/share/containers/storage/volumes/nextcloud-db/`
 ### Step 4: Create the MariaDB container
 ![[homelab_cockpit_podman_mariadb_container.png]]
 ![[homelab_cockpit_podman_mariadb_container2.png]]
 #### Breakdown
-1. I name the container `nextcloud-db`
+1. The container is named `nextcloud-db`
-2. I set a memory limit of 256MB to the container
+2. A memory limit of 256MB is applied to the container
-3. Since I want my database to be available, I set the restart policy to "always"
+3. The restart policy is set to "Always" so the container always restarts, should it stop unexpectedly
-4. Volume mappings can be skipped since they will be handled by the pod
+4. Volume mappings are skipped since they will be handled by the pod
-5. Instead of manually configuring the DB, we can set environment variables
+5. Instead of manually configuring the DB, environment variables are used to pass configurations in
 	1. `MYSQL_USER`: The name for the user
 	2. `MYSQL_DATABASE`: The name of the database
 	3. `MYSQL_PASSWORD`: The password for the user
 	4. `MYSQL_ROOT_PASSWORD`: The root password

 > [!note]
-> `MYSQL_USER`, `MYSQL_DATABASE`, and `MYSQL_PASSWORD` will be used in the next step
+> `MYSQL_USER`, `MYSQL_DATABASE`, and `MYSQL_PASSWORD` will be used in step 6
 ### Step 5: Create the Redis container
 ![[homelab_cockpit_podman_redis_container.png]]
 #### Breakdown
-1. I name the container `nextcloud-redis`
+1. The container is named `nextcloud-redis`
-2. In the command field, I added `--requirepass <password>` to set a default password for Redis
+2. In the command field, the parameter `--requirepass` is used to set a default password
-3. I set a memory limit of 128MB to the container
+3. A memory limit of 128MB is applied to the container
-4. Since I want my database to be available, I set the restart policy to "always"
+4. The restart policy is set to "Always" so the container always restarts, should it stop unexpectedly
 ### Step 6: Create the Nextcloud container
 ![[media/homelab_cockpit_podman_nextcloud_container.png]]
 ![[homelab_cockpit_podman_nextcloud_container2.png]]
 #### Breakdown
-Similar to the last step,
-1. I name the container `nextcloud-main`
+1. The container is named `nextcloud-main`
-2. I set a memory limit of 128MB to the container
+2. A memory limit of 128MB is applied to the container
-3. Since I want the web server to be available, I set the restart policy to "always"
+3. The restart policy is set to "Always" so the container always restarts, should it stop unexpectedly
-4. Port and volume mappings can be skipped since they will be handled by the pod
+4. Port and volume mappings are skipped since they will be handled by the pod
-5. Let Nextcloud automatically configure the DB connection via environment variables.
+5. Instead of manually configuring the DB, environment variables are used to pass configurations in.
+Nextcloud will automatically configure the database and Redis connections using these values
 	1. `MYSQL_USER`: Same as earlier
 	2. `MYSQL_DATABASE`: Same as earlier
 	3. `MYSQL_PASSWORD`: Same as earlier